MicrosoftDocs/power-pages-docs/power-pages-docs/configure/github-copilot-chat.md

 1. **Add the @powerpages participant:**

     In the Copilot chat, type *@powerpages* followed by your request.
 For example, *@powerpages write JavaScript code for form field validation to verify the phone field value is in the valid format*.
-Copilot provides responses tailored to Power Pages, helping you with writing or explaining code.
+Copilot provides responses tailored to Power Pages, helping you with [writing](add-code-copilot.md#use-copilot-to-generate-code) or [explaining](add-code-copilot.md#use-explain-to-understand-code) code.

-## Benefits of using Copilot for Power Pages in GitHub Copilot Chat

-The following are some of the benefits of using Copilot for Power Pages in GitHub Copilot Chat:

-- **Seamless workflow:**

-    No need to switch contexts between different tools.
-Get all the help you need directly within VS Code.
-- **Enhanced productivity:**

-    Use the powerful capabilities of both GitHub Copilot and Power Pages without interruption.
-- **Targeted assistance:**

-    Receive specialized help for Power Pages, ensuring that your queries are answered accurately and efficiently.

 Learn more at [Power Platform Tools VS Code Extension](https://marketplace.visualstudio.com/items?itemName=microsoft-IsvExpTools.powerplatform-vscode) and [GitHub Copilot](https://aka.ms/github-copilot).